-Our corporate objective is to deliver cost-effective funding to housing associations.
+Our corporate objective, and that of our related party borrower, is to deliver cost-effective funding to housing associations.
 In so doing, we aim to boost the provision and quality of affordable housing for the benefit of tenants and communities throughout the UK.
 The company operates on a not-for-profit basis and makes no surplus or loss after cost recoveries.